Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ### Pictures

-+ That's nothing bad with including images in documents but their size.
++ That's nothing bad with including images in documents, but their size.
 Also, markdown on Git won't support goodies like linkable picture areas or images in pop-ups.

 ### Pictograms / Symbols